till/kube-event-alert-fork/README.md

     url to kube cluster if running out of cluster can be specified with KUBE_MASTER_URL environment variable as well -webhookURL
-    notification will be sent to this slack incoming webhook url can be specified with WEBHOOK_URL environment variable as well
+    notification will be sent to this incoming webhook url can be specified with WEBHOOK_URL environment variable as well
 ```